dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

   - BCLK must be in the 2048KHz to 4096KHz range.
   - WS must change on the falling edge of BCLK (Broadcom says this is
     default: p 120).
-  - WS must be BCLK/64 (have a cycle (or "period") equal to 64 BLCK cycles).
+  - WS must be BCLK/64 (have a cycle (or "period") equal to 64 BCLK cycles).
 It has a "50% duty cycle" where it is low (0) 32 BCLK cycles and then high (1) for 32 BCLK cycles.
   - The hold time must be greater than the hold time to the receiver (not